Jolsty/frontend-assignment/README.md

+# Notes

+This app has been developed and tested on `node (v.12.16.3)` with `yarn (v.1.22.4)`.

+# How to run

+This project is powered by `yarn` and workspaces.

+Once cloned this project can be installed with `yarn`.
+Provided that you are in the root folder, you can start the client with `yarn client` and the server with `yarn server`.

+You can download the GraphQL schema and automatically generate types (although they are already generated) on the client by going into `packages/client` and then running `yarn generate`.
+If you generate them, I recommend that you remove the null cases from the generated types otherwise this won't work (had some annoying issues with this).
+If you just cloned this app there's no need to generate new types unless you make some changes.

 # Assignment for Frontend Position

 In Satispay one of the main task for a frontend developer is to build useful interfaces in order to display, search and interact with data.